spencemcd/m7-css-intro/README.md

 Here is an example of how block, inline, and inline-block elements arrange themselves:

 ![block and inline block elements](imgs/block-elements.png)

+As you can see, the `block` level elements take up an entire row, regardless of the size of their contents.
+The `inline` and `inline-block` elements only take up as much horizontal space as is necessary.
+Unlike the `inline` element, the height of the `inline-block` is able to be set using CSS.

+### Position
+In addition to _how_ you wish elements to be displayed, you can also manipulate their **position**.
+The `position` property allows you to adjust the layout beyond the natural flow of elements on the page.
+Depending on the `position` property, you can shift the location of elements using the `top`, `bottom`, `left`, and `right` properties.
+There are four different _values_ that the **position** property can take on:

+>**Static**: By default, elements are positioned statically.
+This is their natural layout, and elements _will not_ be shifted by the `top`, `bottom`, `left`, or `right` properties.

+>**Relative**: Allows you to shift the element _relative_ to it's natural position on the page.
+This enables you to move the element using the `top`, `bottom`, `left`, and `right` properties.

+>**Fixed**: The _fixed_ position allows you place an element in a consistent location within a browser window.
+For example, if you wanted a link to _always_ be 50px from the bottom, you could set the properties: `position:fixed;` and `bottom:50px;`.

+>**Absolute**: The _absolute_ position allows you to place an element a specific number of pixels from it's parent element.

+To practice manipulating the position of elements, head over to [exercise-1](exercise-1).

 ## The Box-Model
 The amount of space taken up by each element is best explained by the [box-model](http://www.w3schools.com/css/css_boxmodel.asp).
 Think of each HTML element as some content in a box.
 The amount of space occupied by that box depends on: